Improving FTR/FPY metrics in masterbatch production

 FTR Calculation:

-FTR = (Number of successful batches on first attempt / Total number of batches produced) × 100
+FTR = (Number of batches successful on first attempt / Total number of batches produced) × 100

 First Pass Yield (FPY)